-- 1. Planning Programs, Sections 5303, 5304, 5305 Provides planning funds for state Departments of Transportation for statewide Planning. - Transit Urbanized Area Formula Program, Section 5307 Formula funding program that provides grants for Urbanized Areas (UZA) for public transportation capital investments (and operating expenses in areas under 200,000 population) from the Mass Transit Account of the Highway Trust Fund. - 3.
+- 1. Planning Programs, Sections 5303, 5304, 5305 Provides planning funds for state Departments of Transportation for statewide Planning. - 2.
+Transit Urbanized Area Formula Program, Section 5307 Formula funding program that provides grants for Urbanized Areas (UZA) for public transportation capital investments (and operating expenses in areas under 200,000 population) from the Mass Transit Account of the Highway Trust Fund. - 3.
 Bus Facility and Bus Programs, Sections 5309 and 5318 Provides funding for the acquisition of buses for fleet/service expansion and bus related facilities such as maintenance facilities, bus rebuilds, and passenger shelters.
-These funds are allocated to specific projects at the discretion of Congress.
+These funds are allocated to specific projects at the discretion of Congress. - 4.
+State Safety Oversight Programs, Section 5329 - Provides funding for Maryland's state safey oversight program.

-- 4. Capital Investment Grants "New Starts," Section 5309 This Section 5309 program provides funding primarily for Major Fixed Guideway Capital Investment projects (New Starts) and Capital Investment Grants of \$75 million of less (Small Starts). - 5.
+- 5. Capital Investment Grants "New Starts," Section 5309 This Section 5309 program provides funding primarily for Major Fixed Guideway Capital Investment projects (New Starts) and Capital Investment Grants of \$75 million of less (Small Starts). - 6.
 Enhanced Mobility of Seniors and Individuals with Disabilities, Section 5310 Provides funding to states for the purpose of assisting private nonprofit groups in meeting the transportation needs of older adults and people with disabilities when the transportation service provided is unavailable, insufficient, or inappropriate to meeting these needs.
-The program aims to improve mobility for seniors and individuals with disabilities by removing barriers to transportation service and expanding transportation mobility options. - 6.
-Transit Funds for Areas Other Than Urbanized Areas, Section 5311 Provides capital and operating assistance for rural and small urban public transportation systems. - Congestion Mitigation and Air Quality (CMAQ) The Congestion Mitigation and Air Quality Improvement Program provides funding for projects and programs in air quality nonattainment and maintenance areas for ozone, carbon monoxide (CO), and particulate matter (PM-10, PM-2.5) which reduce transportation related emissions. - 8.
-Preventive Maintenance Project Type Provides funding for preventive maintenance based on grant programs that have a capital component. - 9.
-State of Good Repair, Section 5337 Provides capital assistance for maintenance, replacement, and rehabilitation projects of high-intensity fixed guideway and bus systems to help transit agencies maintain assets in a state of good repair. - 10.
+The program aims to improve mobility for seniors and individuals with disabilities by removing barriers to transportation service and expanding transportation mobility options. - 7.
+Transit Funds for Areas Other Than Urbanized Areas, Section 5311 Provides capital and operating assistance for rural and small urban public transportation systems. - 8.
+Congestion Mitigation and Air Quality (CMAQ) The Congestion Mitigation and Air Quality Improvement Program provides funding for projects and programs in air quality nonattainment and maintenance areas for ozone, carbon monoxide (CO), and particulate matter (PM-10, PM-2.5) which reduce transportation related emissions. - 9.
+Preventive Maintenance Project Type Provides funding for preventive maintenance based on grant programs that have a capital component. - 10.
+State of Good Repair, Section 5337 Provides capital assistance for maintenance, replacement, and rehabilitation projects of high-intensity fixed guideway and bus systems to help transit agencies maintain assets in a state of good repair. - 11.
 Bus and Bus Facilities Formula, Section 5339 Provides funding to replace, rehabilitate and purchase buses and related equipment and to construct bus-related facilities including technological changes or innovations to modify low or no emission vehicles or facilities.